 If you feel overwhelmed with everything that Berlin has to offer, check out my handy Berlin itineraries and lists.

 Most bars and restaurants will open until late at night, so if you are after a quick bite or a cool drink, you will have plenty of options to choose from.
 Hotspots include Simon-Dach-Str. in Friedrichshain, Hackescher Markt in Mitte and Danziger Str. in Prenzlauer Berg.

-Most nightclubs can be found in Mitte, Kreuzberg and Friedrichshain (RAW), namely famous Berghain, Chalet and Tresor.
+Most nightclubs can be found in Mitte, Kreuzberg and Friedrichshain (RAW), namely famous Haubentaucher, Chalet and Tresor.
 Techno music is still the soundtrack of a good night out in Berlin.

 The Best Day Trips From Berlin

 Berlin has enough to offer for at least a week but if you would like to explore the countryside and the smaller towns nearby, that’s not a problem either.